 One of the largest and greenest of the Ionian Islands, Corfu is far more than its trademark blue-hued seas and sandy coastline.
-With its UNESCO World Heritage status and unbeatable strolling opportunities, there’s no better place to start exploring than the main town and its historic old quarter, where ancient churches, scattered ruins and a handful of museums mean Corfu’s layers of history can be found just about everywhere.
-And if you’re in need of a cosy abode, take a look at our flawless villas in Corfu.
+Boasting UNESCO World Heritage status and unbeatable strolling opportunities, there’s no better place to start exploring than the main town and its historic old quarter.
+However, ancient churches, scattered ruins and a handful of museums mean Corfu’s layers of history can be found just about everywhere.
+Looking for a base to explore it all?
+Check out our villas in Corfu and then get to reading our handy Corfu travel guide to start planning your Grecian getaway.

 Foodies will be smitten with the emphasis on fresh, seasonal ingredients and lovingly prepared dishes, while the natural beauty of the island – think blankets of olive groves, postcard seascapes and rugged mountain vistas – lends itself to scenic walks, hikes and bike rides.
 This is a place saturated in rustic, traditional character, yet packed with enough stylish bars, restaurants and attractions to make it a thoroughly cosmopolitan holiday destination.

 Temperatures average a toasty 32 degrees Celsius during Corfu’s peak months of July and August.
 The summer season boasts around 12 hours of sunshine a day, but it’s also when you can expect to be joined by the largest number of visitors.
 And although bars, restaurants and transport services taper off a bit outside of the summer seasons, there’s enough going on to make Corfu a viable destination from March right up until October.
 Late May, June and September are all comfortable months to visit.
 September is also when the sea is at its warmest.